A look at my gear, that while accurate, is probably not the most serious. 😉

 In Casa Mags for the night on the Benton MacKaye Trail in 2009

 I’m very lucky.
-The future a past partner loves to go backpacking, camping, canyoneering and backcountry skiing.
+The future someone loves to go backpacking, camping, canyoneering and backcountry skiing.

 What she does NOT like is cowboy camping, minamalist shelters and my tendency to make a mess of the kitchen after I cook. 🙂